openedx/openedx-events/docs/decisions/0011-depending-on-multiple-event-bus-implementations.rst

 Not having *any* implementation provided in a standard devstack installation also makes Event Bus work unnecessarily difficult.

+This decision is taking place against a backdrop of trying to use plugins and other extension mechanisms in more places, which would frequently require external dependencies.
+In the event bus work we have deferred figuring out how to reconcile out-of-tree dependency lists against our upgrade and pinning processes, but we'll need to figure it out sooner or later.
+Once we do, this option becomes more palatable (although likely not as appealing as the option in the next section, "one default").

 One default
 ===========

 Another option would be to select one implementation to always keep in the dependencies, and require that others be installed out-of-tree.
 If we went this route, we would likely choose event-bus-redis as the default, as it does not require the deployer to run additional services.
 (Redis is already used in Open edX deployments.)

 Given that event-bus-kafka already requires out-of-tree installation, this may be a path we take in the future.
 However, 2U is using event-bus-kafka and developed the initial version of the event bus, and the direct inclusion of the dependency made that work easier.
 As the event bus and its main implementations stabilize, this factor may no longer have much weight.

+As of May 2023, we are moving towards including event-bus-redis in *development* settings so that the event bus can be used in a standard devstack.
+It is possible that we will later choose to extend this to other environments, such that Redis will be the default for deployment as well.
+If so, we will likely reconsider our decision to include the Kafka implementation in our dependencies by default.

 References
 **********